n3bulous/instance_selector/README.md

 Remove the configuration pain when deploying to cloud servers.

 When deploying applications with Capistrano, you need to itemize the servers for each role.
-When you only have a server or two, this is easily managed.
-However, if you have many servers provisioned via a CM tool, keeping track of them becomes difficult.
+When you only have a server or two this is easily managed, but keeping track of them becomes difficult if you have many servers provisioned via a CM tool or autoscaling.

 By tagging servers with some meta data when they are created, you can filter the server list to only the ones pertaining to the current deploy.